Article first published June 2017, updated November 2019

 - Adds to Cart

-If your goal were to engage, you would use different metrics to measure your results.
-The same would apply if you worked for a non-profit, a retail store, or a SaaS business.
+If your goal were to engage, you’d use different metrics to measure your results.
+The same would apply if you worked for a nonprofit, a retail store, or a SaaS business.
 As a consequence, there’s no “holy metric” you need to use as a benchmark to measure your success; it depends on your business and your goals.

-Another approach that can help is to ask yourself what question you are trying to answer with each metric you currently use.
+Another approach that can help is to ask yourself what question you’re trying to answer with each metric you currently use.
 To find the data you need to improve your campaigns, start with questions that answer knowledge gaps you have about your audience and your past campaigns.

-Let’s say you are an e-commerce B2C manager for a women’s clothing company and you want to launch a holiday campaign with 12 different emails spread out throughout the month of July.
+Let’s say you’re an ecommerce B2C manager for a women’s clothing company and you want to launch a holiday campaign with 12 different emails spread out throughout the month of July.
 You want to showcase your different summer clothes to your subscribers, all of whom are young women.
 Still, you have some doubts about your audience.
-You don’t know what age is the most profitable, where these people sign up from, what locations drive the most conversions.
+You don’t know what age is the most profitable, where these people sign up from, or what locations drive the most conversions.

 Some questions you could ask yourself are: